 There are also different styles of behaviour, as opposed to formal organization, which derive from the nature of the party's support.
 Pesaka, for instance, is conservative (as its name implies), gentlemanly, authoritarian and paternalistic.
 When the possibility of television's being introduced into Sarawak was discussed, some of the leaders were opposed, because, quite apart from considerations of cost, they feared that it would damage Native customs, such as traditional dances.
-The party was also opposed to the indiscriminate encouragement of tourism.
-Pesaka prefers to put its point of view to the Federal Government quietly and by means of deputations, father than by public statements which might raise the political temperature, as SNAP sometimes did.
+The party was also opposed to the indiscriminate encouragement of tourism's Pesaka prefers to put its point of view to the Federal Government quietly and by means of deputations, are the political temperature, as SNAP sometimes did.